2019 MCA Symposium - Alcohol and Addiction: Policies, Strategies and Competencies

 She is the MCA representative in Northern Ireland and has developed access to Queens University medical students since taking on the role.
 Part of this involves lecturing students around their own alcohol use and signposting students to support services.
 Recent developments in Northern Ireland have led to funding for specific Student Mental Health services.

-Mr Adrian Jugdoyal, University Lecturer, University of West London
+Mr Adrian Jugdoyal, Senior Lecturer, Middlesex University

 Adrian currently works as a University Lecturer at University of West London and teaches both on the Adult and Mental Health Nursing curriculum, in the Post registration team as well as teaching addictions to nursing and psychology students.
 He has been involved in the recent NICE guidelines for ‘Alcoholic Hepatitis’, ‘Alcohol-use disorders: diagnosis and management of physical complications' and the RCEM ‘Alcohol Toolkit’.